 There are a few perception changes that you can make that will make a huge difference in your battle against compassion fatigue.

-- The Outcome of Your Service Is Not Your Business; the Quality Is-It is easy to get discouraged when our service doesn't yield the results that we desire, but in reality, we have no reason to worry about those results.
-We should feel good that we did the best we could and then not worry about the rest.
+- The Outcome of Your Service Is Not Your Business; the Quality Is-It is easy to get discouraged when our service doesn't yield the results that we desire, but we can focus on feeling good that we did the best we could.
+Don't worry about the rest.

-- You are Entitled to Nothing Beyond the Opportunity to Practice the Principles of Compassion-Many people get discouraged, because they feel like they are entitled to a lot of things.
-They think they are entitled to praise, attention, or other rewards for their actions.
-It's like when my students at school assume that I owe them a piece of candy if they behave well.
-Since when were we entitled to always get a little treat whenever we do something good?
+- You are Entitled to Nothing Beyond the Opportunity to Practice the Principles of Compassion-Many people get discouraged, because they think they are entitled to praise, attention, or other rewards for their actions.
 In truth we aren't entitled to many things, and when we release that sense of entitlement we can find greater joy and gratitude in life instead of feeling disappointed by lack of extrinsic rewards.

 - Life Is Going to Present You With More Opportunities to Serve Than You Can Handle-You're human and I'm human.
-We're all amazing people, but when it comes down to it, not one of us can fix all the problems in the world.
-When you realize that doing your own part is good enough, that will do a lot to help you combat compassion fatigue.
+Not one of us can fix all the problems in the world.
+When you realize that just doing your own small part is good enough, that will do a lot to help you combat compassion fatigue.

 - Live With a Sense of Purpose-Instead of thinking about what you have to do, think about why you want to do those things.
-It's amazing what a good strong why can do to help you to push through the most difficult obstacles.
+It's amazing what a good strong sense of purpose can do to help you to push through the most difficult obstacles.